isabella232/duo-auth-node/README.md

 3. Click 'Protect an Application'.
 4. In the search bar type in 'Web SDK'.
 ![alt text](https://raw.githubusercontent.com/ForgeRock/duo-auth-node/master/images/Duo2.png "Duo Configuration 2")
 5. Note down the Integration Key, Secret Key and API hostname.
+Depending on the Duo tenant, these values can also be called Client ID, Client Secret, and API hostname respectively.
 These will be used in the node configuration.
 ![alt text](https://github.com/ForgeRock/duo-auth-node/blob/master/images/Duo3.png?raw=true "Duo Configuration 3")

 **ForgeRock Configuration**